Algebraizable Weak Logics: Weak Logics and Expanded Algebras

 The schema (\ref{pal.axiom}) is valid for \emph{facts}, but in general does not hold if we substitute $p$ with a sentence talking about the epistemic state of an agent.
-Let $L$ be the sentence \textit{``Ljubljana became the capital of an independent Slovenia in 1991, and agent $j$ does not know this.``} with translation $c \land \lnot K_i c$.
-Now substituting $L$ for $p$ in (\ref{pal.axiom}) gives us a Moorean sentence -- after truthfully announcing $L$, agent $j$ learns that \textit{``Ljubljana became the capital of an independent Slovenia in 1991''}, and thus the conclusion $\langle L \rangle L$ is no longer truthful. \end{example}
+Let $\phi$ be the sentence \textit{``Ljubljana became the capital of an independent Slovenia in 1991, and agent $j$ does not know this''}, with translation $c \land \lnot K_j c$.
+Now substituting $\phi$ for $p$ in (\ref{pal.axiom}) gives us a Moorean sentence --- after truthfully announcing $\phi$, agent $j$ learns that \textit{``Ljubljana became the capital of an independent Slovenia in 1991''}, and thus the conclusion $\langle \phi \rangle \phi$ is no longer truthful. \end{example}

-\begin{example} Logics based on team semantics \cite{Hodges}, such as inquisitive and dependence logics \cite{ciardelli2020,Ciardelli2011-CIAIL,Yang2016-YANPLO, yang2017propositional}, offer a rich supply of examples.
-In \cref{sec.7} we will focus particularly on $\inqB$ and $\inqI$, namely the classical and the intuitionistic version of inquisitive logic respectively.

-However, for now we can provide a conceptual motivation why $\inqB$ is not closed under uniform substitution.
+\begin{example} Logics based on team semantics, such as inquisitive and dependence logics \cite{ciardelli2020,Ciardelli2011-CIAIL,Yang2016-YANPLO}, offer a rich supply of examples of weak logics.
+In \cref{sec.7} we will focus particularly on $\inqB$, $\inqB^\otimes$, $\inqI$ and $\inqI^\otimes$, namely the classical and the intuitionistic versions of inquisitive and dependence logic.
+However, already now we can provide a conceptual motivation why $\inqB$ is not closed under uniform substitution.
 One of the main goals of $\inqB$ is to serve as a basis for a uniform treatment of both truth-conditional statements and questions in natural language.
 To that end, the intended semantics of $\inqB$ must establish when a piece of information \emph{supports} a statement or \emph{settles} a question rather than their truth conditions.
 We call the evidence an \emph{information state} and represent it as a set of possible worlds.